clv1/plant-sensors-project/README.md

 `Dashboard`:
 - `dashboard_functions.py`: This script contains all the functions for `dashboard.py`
 - `dashboard.py`: This script creates the dashboard using streamlit
-- `Dockerfile`: This is a Dockerfile and creates a docker image that runs the dashboard
+- `Dockerfile`: a Dockerfile and creates a docker image that runs the dashboard

 ## To make a docker image: